tiaaaaa-coder/Practical-gift-generator/README.md

 - HTML – for structuring the website pages
 - CSS – for styling and layout design
 - JavaScript – for interactive functionality and gift generation logic
-- Node.js (Optional) – for server-side processing and data handling if backend functionality is implemented
+- Node.js – for server-side processing and data handling if backend functionality is implemented

 ## Website Architecture